FrostingClear/MessagingApp/README.md

+A few overview screenshots have been included in "Functionality Screenshots"

 Introduction:

 This was a class project to build a messaging application, both the server-side and client-side applications.
 Demonstrating the use of socket programming and javafx services and threads.